nicktodd/dockerlabs/docs/module6_openshift4_pipelines_bitbucket.md

 ## Summary

 Congratulations - in this lab you have deployed two applications to the OpenShift cluster and set up a pipeline.
-If you commit a change to the code in your Github repositories, those changes will be automatically redeployed to the cluster.
+If you commit a change to the code in your Bitbucket repositories, those changes will be automatically redeployed to the cluster.